Patient-Specific Functional Scale

 unable

-Unable to perform the activity at all due to the condition.
+Unable to perform the activity due to the condition.

 Clinical Limitations & Considerations